Payroll South Korea Guide

 • Comprehensive year-end tax settlement process (연말정산)

-• Unique requirements for foreign employees depending on residency status
+• Unique requirements for foreign employees depending on residency status (and the flat tax rate option for expats)

 For multinational companies, these interconnected systems create a situation where payroll cannot be viewed in isolation but must be considered as part of an integrated compliance strategy.
 South Korea's distinctive regulatory environment means that standard international payroll approaches often require significant adaptation for local compliance.